robertorosero/pyhtonmig/Doc/library/re.rst

       result = re.match(pat, str)

    but the version using :func:`compile` is more efficient when the expression will be used several times in a single program.

-   .. % (The compiled version of the last pattern passed to
+   ..
+(The compiled version of the last pattern passed to :func:`re.match` or
-   .. % \function{re.match()} or \function{re.search()} is cached, so
-   .. % programs that use only a single regular expression at a time needn't
-   .. % worry about compiling regular expressions.)
+      :func:`re.search` is cached, so programs that use only a single regular expression at a time needn't worry about compiling regular expressions.)

 .. data:: I